swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 ### Extended delimiters `#/.../#`, `##/.../##`

 A regex literal may be surrounded by an arbitrary number of balanced pound characters.
-This is a similar to raw string literal syntax introduced by [SE-0200], and allows a regex literal to use forward slashes without the need to escape them, e.g:
+This is a somewhat similar to the raw string literal syntax introduced by [SE-0200], and allows a regex literal to use forward slashes without the need to escape them, e.g:

 ```swift
 let regex = #/usr/lib/modules/([^/]+)/vmlinuz/#